-The Pulaski Axe by Barebones has a weighted head that breaks through logs and roots with short, quick chops and the compact design makes it a great axe for women and men who want to head outside and clear brush or split logs for campfires.
+The Pulaski Axe has a weighted head that breaks through logs and roots with short, quick chops.
+The compact design makes it a great axe for anyone tasked with clearing brush or splitting logs for campfires.
 The wood handle is strengthened with a full steel core, so the weight of the axe head is balanced for a smooth chop with every swing.

 Despite the steel core and weighted head, our version of the Pulaski Axe weighs in at just over 5 pounds, meaning it’s portable enough to be carried into the backcountry without weighing down your pack – so you can keep a wood-splitting axe on hand, no matter how far you plan to go.